 In addition, citizen involvement is vital to the success of transportation planning, and the MPO continues to pursue an active public engagement program.
-The MPO website, an up-to-date information center, plays an important role in providing information on MPO activities and in reaching out to the communities for their involvement in the transportation planning process.
+The MPO website, an up-to-date information center, plays an important role in providing information on MPO activities and in reaching out to member communities for their involvement in the transportation planning process.
 The MPO website was recently reconstructed to be more user-friendly and intuitive to help users easily find information about projects, plans and studies.
-The MPO has also sought to increase its social media presence in the past several years.
+The MPO has also continued to increase its social media presence in the past several years, and has started sending the TCC and Executive Board agendas out using a user-friendly email format called Mailchimp.